Chart Color Schemes

 The level of general health in Oxenford - Maudsland is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-The prevalence of common health conditions is low among the general population but higher than the national average for older, at-risk cohorts.
-Approximately 54% of the total population (~10,544 people) has private health cover, slightly above the average SA2 area rate.
-The most prevalent medical conditions are asthma and mental health issues, affecting 8.1 and 8.0% of residents respectively.
-About 71.4% of residents report no medical ailments, compared to 67.6% across Rest of Qld.
-Health outcomes among the working-age population are generally typical.
-The area has 11.6% of residents aged 65 and over (2,273 people), lower than the 20.4% in Rest of Qld.
-Health outcomes among seniors present some challenges but rank lower nationally compared to the broader population.
+The most common medical conditions in the area are asthma and mental health issues, impacting 8.1% and 8.0% of residents, respectively, while 71.4% declared themselves as completely clear of medical ailments compared to 67.6% across Regional Qld.
+Health outcomes among the working-age population are broadly typical.
+The area has 11.6% of residents aged 65 and over (2,273 people), which is lower than the 20.4% in Regional Qld.
+Health outcomes among seniors present some challenges, though they rank lower nationally than the broader population.

 Frequently Asked Questions - Health